dtcc-platform/dtcc-builder/README.md

 The most convenient way to work with the Digital Twin Cities Platform is via the custom [Docker](https://www.docker.com/) image, which contains all the dependencies needed for developing, building, and running the software.
+Thanks to Docker, `core` can be ran on Linux, MacOS or Windows operating systems.
+The instructions below are identical for Linux and MacOS.

-The first step is to download and install [Docker](https://www.docker.com/).
-After Docker has been installed, continue with the following steps.
+The first step is to download and install [Docker](https://www.docker.com/) and after the installation is complete, continue with the following steps.

-To build the Docker image, enter the `docker` directory and issue the following command:
+For Linux/MacOS users, in order to pull the Docker image from our Gitlab repository, enter the `docker` directory and issue the following command:

-    ./dtcc-build-image
+    ./dtcc-pull-image

 On Windows, you should instead enter the `Windows` subdirectory and from there use

-    ./dtcc-build-image.bat
+    ./dtcc-pull-image.bat

 This creates a Docker image named `dtccimage`.

+Note: For expert users and/or debugging purposes you can create the image from scratch by issuing `./dtcc-build-image` and `dtcc-build-image.bat` on Linux/MacOS and Windows respectivelly.

 Then issue the following commands to create and start a persistent container (virtual machine) in which to run the Digital Twin Cities Platform: